You’d never know it now, but the little town of Dunnellon in northwest Florida was once so prosperous that its nickname was Boomtown.

 Today Dunnellon’s fame – and fame probably overstates it – is as the home of the spectacular Rainbow Springs and Rainbow River.
 In summer, thousands of people come here every week to float down the Rainbow River on inner tubes.

-Dunnellon is also close to other destinations — within 45 minutes are two spectacular Florida springs and rivers – Silver Springs, to the east in Ocala, and Weeki Wachee, to the south.
+- Take a quick trip — 45 minutes — to two spectacular Florida springs and rivers – Silver Springs, to the east in Ocala, and Cyrstal River to the south.

 Phosphate built Dunnellon.
 It was actually the first place it was discovered in Florida, in 1888.
 The hilly terrain of Rainbow Springs State Park, just outside Dunnellon, for example, is the result of phosphate mining.
 (Phosphate is still being mined in Central Florida –a great concern to environmentalists because of the scars and by-products it leaves.
 It’s a key ingredient in fertilizers.)